kim0406jw/project/README.md

 # What is 'Weighted ResNet'?

-The model was inspired by the following two papers.
+This model was inspired by the following two papers.
 -
 Deep Residual Learning for Image Recognition(Kaiming He Xiangyu Zhang Shaoqing Ren Jian Sun)